Register for Courses

 From 1994-1999, she practiced general medicine with a special interest in behavior and exotic pet medicine.
 She also has fifteen years of part-time and two years of full-time emergency medicine experience.

-In 1999, she returned to Texas A&M to complete my residency.
+In 1999, she returned to Texas A&M to complete her residency.
 After finishing this, Dr Haug remained on faculty at Texas A&M to run the Animal Behavior Service until 2007.
 In the summer of 2007, she returned to Houston to begin a behavior referral practice in Sugar Land Texas where she is today.

 Blake Gibson DVM